TylorS/typed/apps/website/content/guides/fx-stateful-transforms.md

 `skipRepeats` compares with the last emitted value.
 It drops adjacent equivalents, not every value seen previously: `received → packed → received` still emits all three.
-For records, use `skipRepeatsWith` with the fields whose changes matter to the page.
+For records, use `skipRepeatsWith` with the fields whose changes matter to the consumer.
 Ignoring revision data can hide real updates; comparing fresh object identity can expose meaningless repeats.

 ```fx-marble